-If you pay for energy by topping up and you're on a traditional (non-smart) meter, you should've received at least five government energy support vouchers by now – two for £66 each and up to four for £67 each.
-Yet almost a third haven't been redeemed and some will have expired.
-Here's what you can do if you haven't got yours, you're having problems redeeming them or if you've an expired voucher.
+If you pay for energy by topping up and you're on a traditional (non-smart) meter, you have just days left to redeem your six Government energy support vouchers worth £66 or £67 each before they expire on Friday 30 June.
+Here's what you can do if you haven't got your vouchers, you're having problems redeeming them or they've expired.

 If you're struggling to pay for energy, whether you're on prepay or not, see our Energy bill help guide.

 You MUST ACT to redeem your voucher(s) – it's not automatic